Advel0/my-blockchain/README.md

 # my-blockchain

-Creating a basic blockchain in order to understand how this technology work under the hood.
+Creating a basic blockchain in order to understand how this technology works under the hood.

 TECHNOLOGIES:
 - C++